jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 ### 101 Chief technical officers
 (1) The Director-General shall appoint chief technical officers for the purposes of this Act, being in each case a person with appropriate experience, technical competence, and qualifications relevant to the area of responsibilities allocated by the Director-General to that person.
-(2) The chief executive of a department recognised by the responsible Minister as having responsibilities for natural and physical resources or human health that could be adversely affected by an organism may appoint chief technical officers for the purposes of this Act, being in each case a person with appropriate experience, technical competence, and qualifications relevant to the area of responsibilities allocated by the chief executive to that person.
+(2) The chief executive of a department recognised by the responsible Minister as having responsibilities for natural and physical resources or human health that could be adversely affected by an organism May appoint chief technical officers for the purposes of this Act, being in each case a person with appropriate experience, technical competence, and qualifications relevant to the area of responsibilities allocated by the chief executive to that person.
 (2A) A person appointed as a chief technical officer must be employed under the State Sector Act 1988.
-(3) A chief technical officer appointed under subsection (2) may exercise all the powers and perform all the functions and duties conferred on a chief technical officer by this Act except those powers conferred under sections 103(1), 116, 126, and 127.
+(3) A chief technical officer appointed under subsection (2) May exercise all the powers and perform all the functions and duties conferred on a chief technical officer by this Act except those powers conferred under sections 103(1), 116, 126, and 127.
-(4) The chief executive (including the Director-General) may not delegate to any person the power to appoint chief technical officers.
+(4) The chief executive (including the Director-General) May not delegate to any person the power to appoint chief technical officers.

 ### 102 Deputy chief technical officers
-(1) The Director-General and the chief executive of any other department may appoint, in respect of any chief technical officer appointed by the Director-General or that chief executive, 1 or more deputy chief technical officers who must in each case be a person with appropriate experience, technical competence, and qualifications relevant to the area of responsibilities allocated by the chief executive to that person.
+(1) The Director-General and the chief executive of any other department May appoint, in respect of any chief technical officer appointed by the Director-General or that chief executive, 1 or more deputy chief technical officers who must in each case be a person with appropriate experience, technical competence, and qualifications relevant to the area of responsibilities allocated by the chief executive to that person.
 (lA) A person appointed as a deputy chief technical officer must be employed under the State Sector Act 1988.
-(2) Subject to the direction of the chief technical officer concerned, a deputy chief technical officer shall have and may exercise all of the powers, duties, and functions of a chief technical officer under this Act, including the power to appoint inspectors, authorised persons, and accredited persons.
+(2) Subject to the direction of the chief technical officer concerned, a deputy chief technical officer shall have and May exercise all of the powers, duties, and functions of a chief technical officer under this Act, including the power to appoint inspectors, authorised persons, and accredited persons.
-(3) The chief executive (including the Director-General) may not delegate to any person the power to appoint deputy chief technical officers.
+(3) The chief executive (including the Director-General) May not delegate to any person the power to appoint deputy chief technical officers.

 ### 103 Inspectors, authorised persons, and accredited persons
-(1) A chief technical officer appointed as such by the Director-General may from time to time— (a) appoint inspectors and authorised persons for the purposes of administering and enforcing the provisions of this Act:
+(1) A chief technical officer appointed as such by the Director-General May from time to time— (a) appoint inspectors and authorised persons for the purposes of administering and enforcing the provisions of this Act:
   (b) appoint authorised persons for the purposes of a national pest management strategy.
-(2) A chief technical officer appointed as such by the chief executive of a department may from time to time— (a) appoint inspectors and authorised persons for the purposes of administering and enforcing all or any of the provisions of this Act except the provisions of Part 3:
+(2) A chief technical officer appointed as such by the chief executive of a department May from time to time— (a) appoint inspectors and authorised persons for the purposes of administering and enforcing all or any of the provisions of this Act except the provisions of Part 3:
   (b) appoint authorised persons for the purposes of a national pest management strategy.
-(3) The principal officer of a region may from time to time appoint authorised persons for the purpose of exercising functions, powers, and duties under this Act in relation to any regional pest management strategy in force in the region or any small-scale management programme declared by the council for that region, or to ascertain the presence or distribution of any pest, pest agent, or unwanted organism.
+(3) The principal officer of a region May from time to time appoint authorised persons for the purpose of exercising functions, powers, and duties under this Act in relation to any regional pest management strategy in force in the region or any small-scale management programme declared by the council for that region, or to ascertain the presence or distribution of any pest, pest agent, or unwanted organism.
 (4) A person shall not be appointed as an inspector or an authorised person unless the person has appropriate experience, technical competence, and qualifications relevant to the area of responsibilities proposed to be allocated to that person.
-(5) Inspectors or authorised persons appointed under this section may, but need not, be persons who are employed under the State Sector Act 1988 or by a regional council.
+(5) Inspectors or authorised persons appointed under this section May, but need not, be persons who are employed under the State Sector Act 1988 or by a regional council.
-(6) Inspectors and authorised persons may be authorised on their appointment to exercise all of the powers conferred on inspectors and authorised persons under this Act, or the regulations, or only such of those powers as are specified in their instruments of appointment or subsequently by written notice.
+(6) Inspectors and authorised persons May be authorised on their appointment to exercise all of the powers conferred on inspectors and authorised persons under this Act, or the regulations, or only such of those powers as are specified in their instruments of appointment or subsequently by written notice.
-(7) A chief technical officer or the principal officer of a region may accredit persons (to be known as accredited persons) for the purposes of performing particular functions—but may not accredit a person for a particular function unless satisfied that the person has appropriate experience, technical competence, and qualifications relevant to the function.
+(7) A chief technical officer or the principal officer of a region May accredit persons (to be known as accredited persons) for the purposes of performing particular functions—but May not accredit a person for a particular function unless satisfied that the person has appropriate experience, technical competence, and qualifications relevant to the function.
-  (a) that are consequential upon the exercise of powers under this Act by an inspector or authorised person; or (b) that may be conferred on or may be performed by accredited persons under regulations made under this Act;— (8) Every inspector, authorised person, and accredited person shall in the performance of functions, powers, and duties for the purposes of this Act use his or her best endeavours to comply with and give effect to any relevant performance or technical standards.
+  (a) that are consequential upon the exercise of powers under this Act by an inspector or authorised person; or (b) that May be conferred on or May be performed by accredited persons under regulations made under this Act;— (8) Every inspector, authorised person, and accredited person shall in the performance of functions, powers, and duties for the purposes of this Act use his or her best endeavours to comply with and give effect to any relevant performance or technical standards.

 ### 104 Authorised persons to comply with instructions